 The truth is most of us have never questioned where our hair extensions come from or how they are sourced.
 We usually just assume that it's done the correct way and after all, "it's just hair" or so we think.

 It took moving abroad to Australia in 2012 and a life-changing spiritual journey in Indonesia to spark my desire to truly understand how the hair extension process really works.
-When people say that travel can change your entire perceptive on life itself, they weren't lying!
-Travelling taught me that we're truly ALL INTERCONNECTED and my choice alone can effect more than just myself.
+When people say that travel can change your entire perceptive on life itself, they weren't lying.
+Travelling taught me that we're truly ALL INTERCONNECTED and my choice alone can impact more than just myself.

 Refinery 29 recently showcased an episode on the show, Shady, that took them into the underground world of human hair trafficking.
 Stating "Wigs and extensions are often made of real human hair, but have you ever questions how that hair is sourced?"

 I've said this several times, I'm EXCITED ABOUT THE AWARENESS THAT IS OCCURRING AROUND THE WORLD!
 We are ALL desiring to know how things work and whether people are being mistreated.
 I asked this same question in March 2016, but I decided to dig even deeper.